asqwrd/trotter-api/README.md

 <br/>

-Right now node is being used but this can be changed to a better technology to manage the api on the backend
+Right now node is being used but this can be changed to a better technology to manage the api on the backend Requires latest version of node
+To run node server.js